Ear infection treatment: Do alternative therapies work?

-Alternative ear infection treatments aren't generally recommended for use in children — some have dangerous effects or may interfere with conventional treatments.By Mayo Clinic Staff
+Alternative ear infection treatments aren't generally recommended for use in children — some have dangerous side effects or may interfere with conventional treatments.By Mayo Clinic Staff

 In most cases, however, researchers haven't studied alternative ear infection treatments adequately using widely accepted scientific methods.
 For this reason, doctors generally don't recommend alternative ear infection treatments for use in children.

 Study results have been mixed, and it remains unclear whether this treatment is beneficial.
 Many such products aren't well monitored.